There's a new sense of excitement surrounding Flora Growth Corp. (FLGC) - The Dwinnex

-The closing price of Flora Growth Corp.
-(NASDAQ: FLGC) was $0.24 for the day, down -2.43% from the previous closing price of $0.24.
-In other words, the price has decreased by -$0.0059 from its previous closing price.
-On the day, 1791562 shares were traded.
-FLGC stock price reached its highest trading level at $0.2700 during the session, while it also had its lowest trading level at $0.2120.
+Flora Growth Corp.
+(NASDAQ: FLGC) closed the day trading at $0.23 down -3.19% from the previous closing price of $0.24.
+In other words, the price has decreased by -$0.0075 from its previous closing price.
+On the day, 889969 shares were traded.
+FLGC stock price reached its highest trading level at $0.2488 during the session, while it also had its lowest trading level at $0.2203.

 Sponsored